Starbucks: Partnerships

-Aeroplan

-In Canada, Starbucks has partnered with Aeroplan to award Aeroplan points to customers who link their Aeroplan and Starbucks accounts.
-Aeroplan members receive points for loading money into their Starbucks account.

 Apple Inc.

 Starbucks has partnered with Apple Inc. to collaborate on selling music as part of the "coffeehouse experience".
 In October 2006, Apple added a Starbucks Entertainment area to the iTunes Store, selling music similar to that played in Starbucks stores.
 In September 2007, Apple announced that customers would be able to browse the iTunes Store at Starbucks via Wi-Fi in the US—with no requirement to log into the Wi-Fi network—targeted at iPhone, iPod Touch, iPad, and MacBook users.
 The iTunes Store automatically detects recent songs playing in a Starbucks and offer users the opportunity to download the tracks.
 Some stores feature LCD screens with the artist name, song, and album information of the current song playing.
 This feature was rolled out in Seattle, New York City, and the San Francisco Bay Area, and was offered in limited markets during 2007–2008.
 During the fall of 2007, Starbucks also began to sell digital downloads of certain albums through iTunes.
 Starbucks gave away 37 different songs for free download through iTunes as part of the "Song of the Day" promotion in 2007, and a free "Pick of the Week" download is available from the App Store.